thetombomb91/nextjs-blog/posts/converting-wordpress-to-nextjs.md

 I do not remember everything it took to get WordPress running in 2016 but I can tell you it was A LOT faster to first live publish compared to Next.js.
 With WordPress I signed up for an account, chose some theming and colors, jumped into the WYSIWYG blog post editor, pressed publish and was live to the world.

 Next.js wasn't too difficult, especially with the great tutorial available for free on Vercel, but it definitely was not as simple as WordPress.
 The conversion from WordPress to Next.js took about a month.
-Granted with Next.js I did have a working site on the first day.
+Granted, with Next.js I had a working site on the first day.
 But theming/html/layout took a LONG time.
-Handling code snippets, adding analytics, page navigation, all things taken for granted in WordPress I had to set up myself in Next.js.
+Handling code snippets, adding analytics, page navigation, all things taken for granted in WordPress, I had to set up myself in Next.js.

+Converting to Next.js was quite an undertaking.
+One big bonus about choosing Vercel as my hosting option is that I could push my code and have it deployed to a production instance but with a Vercel generated URL.
+This allowed me to keep my WordPress instance live while also having a production view of my Next.js conversion progress.
+This means an easy switch over in the end.

+Vercel also has a nifty branching deployment feature.
+If you push a branch, Vercel will detect the branch and build a live site based on that branch.
+This has many uses, but I found it most helpful in sharing a branch with someone to get feedback before moving it into main.

-Next.js had infinitely more customization but this also means more set up.
+Next.js had infinitely more customization, but this also means more set up.
 As a developer the customization was great.
 But for someone who just wants a blog or site up and running.
-Wordpress may easily meet your minimal viable product (MVP).
+WordPress may easily meet your minimal viable product (MVP).
 As WordPress did for me for years.

 ## Why Next.js is awesome